ufal/npfl139/exam/questions.md

 - What are the three elements causing off-policy divergence with function approximation?
 Write down the Baird's counterexample.
 [10]

-- Explain the role of a replay buffer in Deep Q Networks.
+- Explain the role of a replay buffer in Deep Q Networks and describe how a single element of a replay buffer looks like.
 [5]

 - How is the target network used and updated in Deep Q Networks?
 [5]